 The College of Music is one of the nation’s most comprehensive music schools and is recognized internationally for its artistic and academic excellence.
 The college is vital to the region’s arts community, presenting more than 1,000 formal and informal concerts annually.
 Its facilities include:

-Applying to the Music Education program is a twostep process.
-First, you’ll need to meet the admission requirements for the Toulouse Graduate School®.
-Specific requirements are outlined at the Graduate School website.
-Second, once accepted by the graduate school, you’ll need to complete an online College of Music application and supply the division the following materials:
+Applying to the Music Education program is a two-step process.
+First, you’ll need to meet the admission requirements for the graduate school.
+Specific requirements are outlined at the graduate school website.
+Second, once accepted by the graduate school, you’ll need to complete an online College of Music application and supply the following materials to the Division of Music Education: